-L.2.
-Revised Added language about identifying specific furlough hours for employees on a flexible work schedule M.4a.
+1 L.2.
+Revised Added language about identifying specific furlough 24 NT. hours for employees on a flexible work schedule M.4a.
 New Appropriate supporting documentation for an administrative furlough action M.4b.
 New Procedural rights applicable to veterans for an administrative furlough of 30 calendar days or less M.6a.
 New Procedural rights for a probationer who completes his or her probationary period before fulfilling the agency's furlough time off requirement M.11.
 New Obligation to provide Merit Systems Protection Board (MSPB) appeal information in adverse action furlough decision notices N.21.
-Revised Clarified the previous language about the appropriate procedures to use if an agency determines an additional furlough is necessary April 2, 2013 G.1.
-Revised Directs readers to new Section S (Federal Employees 1 / Health Benefits Program) Section K Revised Changed title of Section K from "Injury While on Title Furlough" to "Benefits under the Federal Employees' Compensation Act (FECA)" K.1.
+Revised Clarified the previous language about the appropriate 1,,21, 210 11500 procedures to use if an agency determines an additional furlough is necessary April 2, 2013 G.1.
+Revised Directs readers to new Section S (Federal Employees Apr II 4, 4013 U.1.
+Kevised ' Section K Doviced Health Benefits Program) Changed title of Section K from "Injury While on Revised Changed title of Section K from "Injury While on Title Furlough" to "Benefits under the Federal Employees' T7 4 D Compensation Act (FECA)" K.1.
 Revised Minor edits to guidance involving workers' compensation benefits under the FECA K.2.-K.5.
 New Department of Labor guidance on workers' compensation benefits during an administrative furlough Section K New Note regarding additional information on Federal Note workers' compensation benefits M.2.
 Revised Directs readers to OPM's SF-50 processing guidance in its entirety for a fuller understanding of the requirements S.1.
 New Continuation of FEHB coverage S.2.
 New Ability to afford FEHB coverage S.3.
 New Continuing FEHB coverage if pay is insufficient to cover premium S.4.
 New Termination of FEHB coverage for insufficient pay S.5.
 New Re-enrollment following termination of FEHB coverage S.6.
-New Impact of terminating FEHB coverage on 5-year participation requirement for purposes of continuing coverage after retirement S.7.
-New Cancellation of FEHB coverage for employees participating in premium conversion S.8.
-New Options available to employees not participating in FEHB premium conversion S.9.
+New Impact of terminating FEHB coverage on 5-year 2.0.
+2,5,7 participation requirement for purposes of continuing coverage after retirement S.7.
+New Cancellation of FEHB coverage for employees 5.7.
+14000 participating in premium conversion CO New S.8.
+INCW Options available to employees not participating in 0.0 NT.
+FEHB premium conversion S.9.
 New Impact of cancelling FEHB coverage S.10.
 New FEHB enrollment changes